 I did some searching on the internet and Pinterest.
 But I wasn't able to come up with something that would work for my display.

-So this lead hubby and I to building the perfect platform for our village.
+So this lead hubby and I to build the perfect platform for our village.

 In order to build the platform, we needed to decide where I wanted it displayed.
 Took measurements of the area and did a drawing of how it would look.